dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-synchronize-multiple-controls.md

 # How to ensure multiple controls bound to the same data source remain synchronized

-During implementation of data binding in Windows Forms, multiple controls are bound to the same data source.
-In following situations, it's necessary to ensure the bound properties of the control remain synchronized with each other and the data source:
+During the implementation of data binding in Windows Forms, multiple controls are bound to the same data source.
+In the following situations, it's necessary to ensure that the bound properties of the control remain synchronized with each other and the data source:

-- If the data source doesn't implement <xref:System.ComponentModel.IBindingList>, and therefore generate <xref:System.ComponentModel.IBindingList.ListChanged> events of type <xref:System.ComponentModel.ListChangedType.ItemChanged>.
+- If the data source doesn't implement <xref:System.ComponentModel.IBindingList>, and therefore generates <xref:System.ComponentModel.IBindingList.ListChanged> events of type <xref:System.ComponentModel.ListChangedType.ItemChanged>.

 - If the data source implements <xref:System.ComponentModel.IEditableObject>.

 In the former case, you can use a <xref:System.Windows.Forms.BindingSource> to bind the data source to the controls.
 In the latter case, you use a `BindingSource` and handle the <xref:System.Windows.Forms.BindingSource.BindingComplete> event and call <xref:System.Windows.Forms.BindingManagerBase.EndCurrentEdit%2A> on the associated <xref:System.Windows.Forms.BindingManagerBase>.

-## Example to bind controls using BindingSource
+## Example of bind controls using BindingSource

-The following code example demonstrates how to bind three controls two textbox controls and a <xref:System.Windows.Forms.DataGridView> control to the same column in a <xref:System.Data.DataSet> using a <xref:System.Windows.Forms.BindingSource> component.
+The following code example demonstrates how to bind three controls, two textbox controls, and a <xref:System.Windows.Forms.DataGridView> control to the same column in a <xref:System.Data.DataSet> using a <xref:System.Windows.Forms.BindingSource> component.
 The example demonstrates how to handle the <xref:System.Windows.Forms.BindingSource.BindingComplete> event.
 It ensures that when the text value of one textbox is changed, the other textbox and the `DataGridView` control are updated with the correct value.

 The example uses a <xref:System.Windows.Forms.BindingSource> to bind the data source and the controls.
 Alternatively, you can bind the controls directly to the data source and retrieve the <xref:System.Windows.Forms.BindingManagerBase> for the binding from the form's <xref:System.Windows.Forms.Control.BindingContext%2A> and then handle the <xref:System.Windows.Forms.BindingManagerBase.BindingComplete> event for the `BindingManagerBase`.
-For more information on bind the data source and the controls, see the help page about the `BindingComplete` event of `BindingManagerBase`.
+For more information on binding the data source and the controls, see the help page about the `BindingComplete` event of `BindingManagerBase`.

 :::code language="csharp" source="snippets/how-to-synchronize-multiple-controls/csharp/form1.cs" id="bind_controls_using_BindingSource":::